1.

 MIFA and the Sister City

-of other such programs in Japan.
+other such programs in Japan.

 Typical Summer English Homestay Programs cost between